 Ziya Ma outlines the challenges for applying machine learning and deep learning at scale and shares solutions that Intel has enabled for customers and partners, highlighting the BigDL Apache Spark project that Intel has recently open-sourced.
 BigDL is a unified analytics platform that can directly run on top of existing Spark or Hadoop clusters, giving customers a consistent and integrated experience for the entire learning process.
 Along the way, Ziya explains how Intel optimized solutions to help cloud businesses, financial services, manufacturing, and other companies to gain more insights and drive business differentiation and points to future trends and work in the space.

 This keynote is sponsored by Intel.

-Ziya Ma is vice president of the Software and Services Group and director of Data Analytics Technologies at Intel, where she is responsible for optimizing big data solutions on the Intel architecture platform, leading open source efforts in the Apache community, and bringing about optimal big data analytics experiences for Intel customers.
-Her team works extensively with internal product teams, the open source community, the industry, and academia to further Intel’s efforts in the big data analytics field.
-She is also a cofounder of the Women in Big Data forum.
-Ziya was honored as one of the “women of the decade in data and analytics” by the Women Economic Forum in 2018.
-Ziya holds a PhD and MS in computer science and engineering from Arizona State.
+Ziya Ma is the vice president of architecture, graphics, and software as well as a director of data analytics technologies in system software products at Intel.
+She’s responsible for optimizing big data solutions on the Intel architecture platform, leading open source efforts in the Apache community, and bringing about optimal big data analytics and AI experiences for customers.
+Her team works across Intel, the open source community, industry, and academia to further Intel’s leadership in big data analytics.
+Ziya is a cofounder of the Women in Big Data Forum.
+At the 2018 Global Women Economic Forum, she was honored as Women of the Decade in Data and Analytics.
+She holds a master’s degree and PhD in computer science and engineering from Arizona State University.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org